Sola fide: Reconciliation of differing emphases

 The Joint Declaration on the Doctrine of Justification (JDDJ), signed by both the Lutheran World Federation and the Roman Catholic Church on 31 October 1999 declares:

 We confess together that good works – a Christian life lived in faith, hope and love – follow justification and are its fruits.
 When the justified live in Christ and act in the grace they receive, they bring forth, in biblical terms, good fruit.
 Since Christians struggle against sin their entire lives, this consequence of justification is also for them an obligation they must fulfill.
 Thus both Jesus and the apostolic Scriptures admonish Christians to bring forth the works of love.

 The Joint Declaration on the Doctrine of Justification (JDDJ), signed by the Lutheran World Federation and the Catholic Church, says that "sinners are justified by faith in the saving action of God in Christ. ...
 Such a faith is active in love and thus the Christian cannot and should not remain without works."
 And later, "Good works – a Christian life lived in faith, hope and love – follow justification and are its fruits.
 When the justified live in Christ and act in the grace they receive, they bring forth, in biblical terms, good fruit.
 Since Christians struggle against sin their entire lives, this consequence of justification is also for them an obligation they must fulfill.
 Thus both Jesus and the apostolic Scriptures admonish Christians to bring forth the works of love."

-The Joint Declaration never mentions the expression Sola Fide and the Catechism of the Catholic Church clearly teaches that salvation is obtained by a combination of both faith and good works, which are considered to be a human response to God's grace.
+The Joint Declaration never mentions the expression Sola Fide and the Catechism of the Catholic Church clearly teaches that salvation is obtained by a combination of both faith and good works, which are considered to be a human response to God's prior and continuing grace.